Navier-Stokes Equations for Low-Temperature One-Dimensional Fluids

-with $\gamma_{n}$ the chemical potentials associated to the conserved charge $\hat{Q}_n$, whose expectation value reads as $Q_n= \int d\theta n(\theta) (\theta^n)^{\rm dr}/n!$.
-Such a state is a valid stationary state in the LL gas, due to its integrability.
-By extending the calculations done for the case of temperature \eqref{eq:GHDEnergy} we find, see \cite{SM}, that the evolution of such temperatures is expressed by quite lengthy partial differential equations.
-The main relevant fact is that while $\partial_t T \sim O(T)$, we instead find $\partial_t \gamma_n \sim O(T^0)$, namely even by starting with a thermal gas at low temperature, the integrable gas tends to generate finite generalised temperatures with time evolution.
-Such temperature dynamics lead to the splitting of the Fermi seas (occurring at a certain position $x_0$ when $\gamma_4(x_0,t) \neq 0 $ and $\beta(x_0,t) \to -\infty$) and to a much different shock regularisation dynamics compared to the CHD one, even if both are regular hydrodynamics.
-Indeed, viscous CHD converges to a given profile, with a finite shock width, as the temperature is lowered, and it never develops a shock, even if naively the viscosity $\mu$ tends to zero.
-The reason is the evolution of temperature \eqref{eq:GHDEnergy}, where, given that the heating factor $\mu/T$ is finite in the zero temperature limit, even if temperature initially is zero, the creation of a shock heats the system and therefore increases the viscosity, self-regulating this way the shock.
+in eq.~\eqref{eq:TBA}, still yielding a valid stationary state of the Lieb-Liniger gas, due to its integrability.
+By extending the result for the temperature field in \eqref{eq:GHDEnergy} to the higher potentials $\gamma_n(x,t)$, we find quite lengthy partial differential equations, see \cite{SM} for their expression.
+The main relevant fact is that while $\partial_t T \sim O(T)$, we instead find $\partial_t \gamma_n \sim O(T^0)$.
+Namely, even if we prepare a thermal gas at low temperature (where $\gamma_{n}(x,0)=0$), the integrable gas will generate finite generalised temperatures in the post-shock dynamics.
+For instance, at the shock time $t^*$ for a certain position $x_0$, we find that $\beta(x_0,t)<0$ and $\gamma_{3,4}(x_0,t)\neq 0$, leading to the splitting of Fermi seas defined via \eqref{eq:new-bare-en} (cf.~inset of Fig.~\ref{fig:viscousCHD_vs_GHD}).
+Similarly, higher potentials are activated when the Fermi seas further split.
+Such temperature dynamics leads to a significantly different shock regularisation in GHD compared to the CHD one, even if both are regular hydrodynamics.
+Indeed, while GHD displays a growing shock region, viscous CHD converges to a given profile, with a finite front width, and it never develops a shock as temperature is lowered.
+Namely, even if temperature $T\to 0$, the heating factor $\mu/T$ entering \eqref{eq:GHDEnergy} remains finite, and leads to a self-regulation of the shock driven by the kinematic viscosity.}

 In Fig.~\ref{fig:viscousCHD_vs_GHD}, zero-temperature GHD agrees with diffusive GHD at finite temperature, signalling how the zero-temperature approximation is often able to capture out-of-equilibrium fluids.
 On the other hand, observed deviations from viscous CHD are attributed to the absence of higher conservation laws, as discussed above.